qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:not_getting_mail
 - where is the email that should be in my inbox it has disappeared where did it go
 - love the app itself but some emails seem to have disappeared
-- why does not the email disappear once its been deleted from the tbsp
 - hello all my emails disappeared
 - why do all my inbox mail disappear
 - my emails in inbox disappeared how do i get them back